-Table 157: "Networking" > "Ethernet" > "Switch Configuration" Submenu
+Table 165: "Networking" > "Ethernet" > "Switch Configuration" Submenu

-Submenu Submenu Item / Explanation

-0. Back to ...
-Back to the higher-level menu

-1. Network interfaces Enable or disable the switch.

-0. Back to ...
-Back to the higher-level menu

-1. Separated Each interface is operated with its

-own IP address.

-2. Switched Both interfaces are operated with one

-IP address.
+Submenu Submenu Item / Explanation 0.
+Back to Back to the hi Back to the higher-level menu Network interfaces Enable or disa Enable or disable the switch.
+0. Back to Back to the higher-level menu 1.
+Separated Each interface is operated with its own IP address.
+2. Switched Both interfaces are operated with one Z. Switched IP address.